simon-larsson/keras-swa/README.md

 This is an implemention of SWA for Keras and TF-Keras.
 It is limited to only performing weight averaging and does not implement a learning rate scheduler.

 ## Introduction
-Stochastic weight averaging (SWA) build upon the same principle as [snapshot ensembling](https://arxiv.org/abs/1704.00109) and [fast geometric ensembling](https://arxiv.org/abs/1802.10026).
+Stochastic weight averaging (SWA) is build upon the same principle as [snapshot ensembling](https://arxiv.org/abs/1704.00109) and [fast geometric ensembling](https://arxiv.org/abs/1802.10026).
 The idea is that averaging select stages of training can lead to better models.
-Where as the two former methods average by ensembling sampled models, SWA instead average weights.
-This has been shown to give comparable improvements but with just one model as a result.
+Where as the two former methods average by sampling and ensembling models, SWA instead average weights.
+This has been shown to give comparable improvements confined into a single model.

 [![Illustration](https://raw.githubusercontent.com/simon-larsson/keras-swa/master/swa_illustration.png)](https://raw.githubusercontent.com/simon-larsson/keras-swa/master/swa_illustration.png)